Gordon Kennedy (musician): "Change the World"

 The enduring worldwide hit song, "Change the World", earned Kennedy a Grammy for "Song of the Year" in 1996.
 The song was first recorded in 1995 by Wynonna Judd and later Eric Clapton through the release of the John Travolta film, Phenomenon, in mid-1996.
 Clapton's version, produced by Kenneth "Babyface" Edmonds, spent 81 weeks on Billboards adult contemporary chart, with 13 weeks at No.1.
-Clapton and Edmonds performed the song at the 39th Annual Grammy Awards Show in 1996, where the song won "Record of the Year", "Song of the Year", and "Best male Pop Vocal Performance".
+Clapton and Edmonds performed the song at the 39th Annual Grammy Awards Show in 1996, where the song won "Record of the Year", "Song of the Year", and "Best Male Pop Vocal Performance".

 Kennedy wrote the song with two collaborators: the first was Tommy Sims, bassist, songwriter, producer and former White Heart bandmate who later recorded and sang with Bruce Springsteen on "Streets of Philadelphia" which won an Academy Award for "Best Song"; the second was Wayne Kirkpatrick, a prolific Nashville songwriter who was nominated for a Tony Award for Best Original Score for the Broadway musical Something Rotten!

-In a recorded interview with Songcraft, Kennedy gave his recollection of how the three men worked together to create the song: In 1991, during some downtime at a recording session, Tommy Sims gave a title and played a riff for Kennedy and Wayne Kirkpatrick and asked if they thought it was something their group could use for a pending record contract.
+In a recorded interview with Songcraft, Kennedy gave his recollection of how the three men worked together to create the song: in 1991, during some downtime at a recording session, Tommy Sims gave a title and played a riff for Kennedy and Wayne Kirkpatrick and asked if they thought it was something their group could use for a pending record contract.
 About a month later, Kirkpatrick asked Sims to restate that idea on tape; Kirkpatrick then created the lyric for the chorus and all but one line of the second verse.
-The song lay dormant several months, until Kennedy asked for a tape of the song's current state, then finished the tune to the extent he thought was enough to make a demo.
+The song lay dormant for several months, until Kennedy asked for a tape of the song's current state, then finished the tune to the extent he thought was enough to make a demo.
 Kennedy then drove from Nashville to Columbus, Ohio, to see Sims, who was recording there.
 They made a tape on a Shure 57 microphone, creating drum sounds by using mouth and breath noises.
 On Kennedy's drive back to Nashville he listened to it and finished the first verse and Kirkpatrick's missing line of the second verse, dictating into a hand-held recorder.
-Once home, he remade the demo singing all the vocals over an acoustic guitar part— this about one year after the original riff, and that was the demo that Clapton heard.
+Once home, he remade the demo singing all the vocals over an acoustic guitar part — this about one year after the original riff, and that was the demo that Clapton heard.
 Clapton told Mojo Magazine in May 2003, "When I heard Tommy Sims' demo, I could hear McCartney doing that [song]..."
 Clapton later learned that it was Kennedy who sang the demo.

+Chuck Wagon & the Wheels

+In 2000, Kennedy founded a professional wrestling-themed country group called Chuck Wagon & the Wheels with his brothers Bryan and Shelby.
+Respectively, they credited themselves under the names Chuck Wagon, Carl Pyle, and Sid Sequin.
+This group recorded one album for Lyric Street Records that year, which included the single "Beauty's in the Eye of the Beerholder".